makrut lime leaf scented blueberry and lemon curd tart

 Food52: I got to write about one of my favorite getaway spots outside the San Francisco Bay Area, Tomales Bay.
 I strongly recommend taking a trip if you can.

-for the nut tart crust (adapted from Pies and Tarts , CIA , Kristina Peterson Migoya, 2014)
+The nut crust is adapted from Pies and Tarts, CIA, Kristina Peterson Migoya, 2014)

 1 large egg, lightly beaten